 I completely forget about the “situation” until the body is moving to go out and I see the mask in the car and then I remember, “oh, haha, there’s the stupid ‘pandemic’ thing going on.”
 I remember it’s how it’s seen in the world right now – these are very quiet thoughts, at some distance… and when I get to the store I remember again, and pick up the mask, am considerate to other apparent people, because I don’t want to scare them and I like harmony and being alone (alOne), connecting naturally to others, and not through fear.
 I like to “do the right thing” as far as perceptions, do the precautions for my and other’s health.
 Why not cover all bases: the seeming physical, the mental, and the spiritual?

-I know that at bottom it’s about what concepts you hold to be true, ultimately, and with good mental attitude and physical habits, the immune system of this author is now relatively strong (haven’t been sick except for a mild ear thing for 2 years), and am not overly worried mentally or concerned about the body, “the body” (another concept) being a changing appearance to this awareness (it even disappears during sleep)…
+I know that at bottom it’s about what concepts you hold to be true, ultimately, and with good mental attitude and physical habits, the immune system of this author is now relatively strong (haven’t been sick except for a mild ear thing for 2 years), and am not worried or interested in the body, “the body” (another concept) being a changing appearance to this awareness (it even disappears during sleep)…

-So I do the wearing a mask act, wipe a couple things down to err on the side of caution when I get back in the car from the store, and wash my hands when I get home, and wash the produce – but I never once have any concern about anyone getting too close for example, either because they never did, or it wasn’t “too close” to the mind reactions here: it never entered my mind, so it never happened – it simply is not part of my “world”.
+So I do the wearing-a-mask act, wipe a couple things down to err on the side of caution when I get back in the car from the store, and wash my hands when I get home, and may even wash the produce – but I never once have any concern about anyone getting too close for example, either because they never did, or it wasn’t “too close” to the mind reactions here: it never entered my mind, so it never happened – it simply is not part of my “world”.

-When people say “Yeah but this is what I feel, I feel that…” and they keep saying “I feel that XYZ is what’s true for me.” you have to ask, is that based in an belief or an emotion?
-Rarely is it based in what I’d call (to borrow Lester Levenson’s word) “feelingness” of truth, as in an echo of impersonal Love, Beauty and Truth, nor on scientific reasoning based in the weighing of evidence, nor critical thinking about what is heard.
-Rather they are talking about stuck thinking, beliefs (which are thoughts not reflecting truth but held onto for security regardless) or emotions (temporary charged energy, not reflecting reality), or ideology, all of which which are mental programming – all dead knowledge, all learned reaction of the unconscious human machine.
+When people say “Yeah but this is what I feel, I feel that…” and they keep saying “I feel that XYZ is what’s true for me.” you have to ask, is that based in a belief?
+An emotion?
+Rarely is it based in impersonal truth, nor on scientific reasoning based in the weighing of evidence, nor critical thinking about what is heard.
+Rather they are talking about beliefs (which are thoughts not reflecting truth but held onto for security, regardless) or emotions (temporary charged energy, not reflecting reality), or ideology (systems of belief), all of which which are mental programming: dead knowledge, learned reaction of the unconscious human machine.